It is easier to rob by setting up a bank than by holding up a clerk.

 It’s the year before all of Brecht’s works come out of copyright, and before they do, Welsh+Australian performance company Doppelgangster reboot one of his broadest and ugliest folk-comedies; without permission from any one at all.
 Which makes perfect sense when you know that Brecht stole the play off a collaborator from Finland all those years ago. $$$!

-Puntilla/Matti is a troubling, terrifying, and entertaining performance work responding to class, conflict, and changing technologies.
+Puntila/Matti is a troubling, terrifying, and entertaining performance work responding to class, conflict, and changing technologies.

 Set between whisky-soaked limo rides, on the set of a Bachelorette-style show called ‘Eligibility’, and in shady world-leader meetings in underground car-parks.

-Puntilla/Matti delivers to you a brutalist, theatrical, and literary spectacle.
+Puntila/Matti delivers to you a brutalist, theatrical, and literary spectacle.

 This show is in breach of international copyright law.